List of active Royal Navy ships

-The total displacement of the Royal Navy's commissioned and active ships is approximately 406,500 tonnes.
+The total displacement of the Royal Navy's commissioned and active ships is approximately 391,000 tonnes.

-The Royal Navy also includes a number of smaller non-commissioned assets.
+The Royal Navy also includes several smaller non-commissioned assets.
 The naval training vessels and Hindostan can be found based at the Royal Navy stone frigates and the Britannia Royal Naval College, respectively.
 Non-commissioned Sea-class workboats, procured under Project Vahana, are operated by the Royal Navy in various support, survey and training roles, replacing previous P1000 Class Picket Boat vessels.
 This class of vessel also incorporates an autonomous minehunting variant (known as the Arcims-class), while another autonomous vessel, Madfox, is employed in varied roles including as a testbed for autonomous combat operations.
-Madfox and other experimental vessels, including XV Patrick Blackett and APAC-24 (a crewless Pacific 24 rigid-hulled inflatable boat), are operated by the Fleet Experimentation Squadron within the Disruptive Capabilities and Technologies Office.
-As of 2025, XV Excalibur, an Extra-Large Uncrewed Underwater Vehicle (XLUUV), was also operated by the Squadron while other autonomous surface vessels, for minehunting, were in service and in the process of procurement from Thales Group.
+Madfox and other experimental vessels, including XV Patrick Blackett and autonomous Rigid Inflatable Boats (RIBs) (such as those based on the Pacific 24 boat or Rattler USVs - several of which have been acquired since 2025), are operated by the Fleet Experimentation Squadron within the Disruptive Capabilities and Technologies Office.
+As of 2025, XV Excalibur, an Extra-Large Uncrewed Underwater Vehicle (XLUUV), was also operated by the Squadron while other autonomous surface vessels, for minehunting and other roles, were in service and in the process of procurement from Thales Group and Kraken Technologies.

 Besides the Royal Navy, the Royal Fleet Auxiliary (RFA) and the Royal Marines operate their own flotillas of vessels which complement the assets of the Royal Navy.
 These vessels are not included in this list or the above figures.
-Nevertheless, combined, the Royal Navy and RFA have 74 vessels with a total displacement of about 678,500 tonnes, with the principal landing craft of the Royal Marines having an additional combined displacement of about 2,200 tonnes.
+Nevertheless, combined, the Royal Navy and RFA have 69 vessels with a total displacement of about 635,000 tonnes, with the principal landing craft of the Royal Marines having an additional combined displacement of about 2,200 tonnes.

 As a supporting contingent of His Majesty's Naval Service, the civilian Marine Services operate nearly 100 auxiliary ships (including coastal logistics, tugs and research vessels) in support of Royal Navy and Royal Fleet Auxiliary operations.

 In the United Kingdom, the Royal Navy operates three main bases where commissioned ships are based: HMNB Portsmouth, HMNB Devonport and HMNB Clyde.
 A number of commissioned vessels, belonging to the University Royal Naval Units (URNU), are stationed at various other locations around the United Kingdom.

 The Royal Navy's principal overseas base is in Bahrain.
+However, as of early 2026 there were no crewed vessels permanently based there.

-A general-purpose frigate and vessels belonging to the navy's 9th Mine Counter-Measures Squadron are forward-deployed there.
-Two fast patrol boats, together with a forward-deployed River-class offshore patrol vessel, normally form part of the Gibraltar Squadron and are permanently based there.
-Four other River-class vessels are also forward-deployed: one in the Falkland Islands, one in the Caribbean and two in the Indo-Pacific region.
+Two fast patrol boats normally form part of the Gibraltar Squadron and are permanently based there.
+Some River-class offshore patrol vessels are also forward-deployed: including in the Falkland Islands, in the Indo-Pacific region and, somewhat more intermittently, in the Caribbean or out of Gibraltar.
 Additionally, the United Kingdom maintains a Joint Logistics Support Base in Duqm, Oman.